 There will also be strong winds in Shizuoka Prefecture in central Japan and southern parts of northeastern Japan on Friday.

 The sea is expected to be very rough.
 Waves could reach 11 meters around the Izu Islands, 9 meters off Kanto and 8 meters around the Ogasawara Islands, far south of Honshu.
 Waves off central, northeastern and western Japan will also be high.

-Torrential rain will pummel the Izu Islands and Kanto on Friday, with downpours also forecast on the Pacific side of northeastern Japan.
+Torrential rain will pummel the Izu Islands on Friday, with downpours also forecast across the Pacific side of eastern and northern Japan.

-Precipitation for the 24-hour period through Saturday morning could grow to 200 millimeters on the Izu Islands and 150 millimeters in Kanto.
+Precipitation for the 24-hour period through late Friday night could grow to 300 millimeters on the Izu Islands and 150 millimeters in Kanto.